Islandora/migrate_islandora_csv/README.md

       bundle_key: vid
       bundle: subject
 ```
 Here we've got a small pipeline that uses the `skip_on_empty` process plugin, which we've already seen, followed by `explode`.
 The `explode` process plugin operates exactly like its PHP counterpart, taking an array and a delimiter as input.
 The combination of `skip_on_empty` and `explode` behave like a foreach loop on the explode results.
 If we have an empty string, nothing happens.
 If there's one or more pipe delimited subject names in the string, then `entity_generate` gets called for each name that's found.
 The `entity_generate` process plugin will try to look up a subject by name, and if that fails, it creates one using the name and saves a reference to it in the node.
-So `entity_generate` is actually smarter than our pseudo-code above, because it can be run over and over again and it won't duplicate entities :champagne:
+So `entity_generate` is actually smarter than our pseudo-code above, because it can be run over and over again and it won't duplicate entities. :champagne:

 ### Complex Fields